willvieira/ms_forest-suitable-probability/manuscript/manuscript.md

 Numerous studies have explored the influence of climate and competition on the distribution of forest trees across their ranges.
 For instance, @Ettinger2017 observed in field experiments that neighboring competition constrained individual performance within the range but facilitated better performance outside the range.
 Using a dynamic forest model, @Scherrer2020a showed how slow demographic rates and negative competition reduce the uphill migration rate of 16 tree species.
-Despite the evidence, the application of this framework to predict the geographic distribution of species based on demographic rates often reveals weak correlations between the performance of tree species and their distribution [@Thuiller2014; @Csergo2017; @LeSquin2021; @Midolo2021].
+Despite the evidence, the application of this framework to predict the geographic distribution of species based on demographic rates often reveals weak correlations between the performance of tree species and their distribution [@Thuiller2014; @Csergo2017; @bohner2020; @LeSquin2021; @Midolo2021; @Guyennon2023].

-One possible explanation for such discrepancy between demographic rates and species distribution is that performance is the common practice of assessing performance under average conditions and pointwise estimations, neglecting the associated uncertainty in these estimates.
+One possible explanation for such discrepancy between demographic rates and species distribution is the common practice of assessing performance under average conditions and pointwise estimations, neglecting the associated uncertainty in these estimates.
 Variability in demographic rates and subsequently in population growth rate ($\lambda$) arises from two primary sources [@van2020].
 The first source is attributed to demographic and environmental stochasticity, wherein individuals exposed to identical conditions may exhibit different responses simply by chance [@Caswell2009].
 The second source of variability arises from heterogeneity encountered at various scales.